KingMario/packages/projects/ngx-cleave-directive/README.md

   ...
 ```

-3.Add the "cleave" attribute to an input element and bind it with a legal cleave.js option.
+3.Add the "cleave" attribute to an input element or a textarea element and bind it with a legal cleave.js option.

 ```html
 <input type="text" ... [cleave]="{creditCard: true}">